-- Like UDP, TCP introduces the notion of ports to address a specific application on a computer.
-In addition to UDP, the header also includes a sequence number, an acknowledgement number, a window size, and a number of binary flags. - In TCP, the partitioning of data into packets is abstracted into a continuous data stream from sender to receiver.
-For applications exchanging data it is not visible where the actual packets begin and end. - In the literature, the TCP packets are also called segments. - While UDP simply sends packets, TCP establishes a connection between source and destination before starting to send packets containing the actual data to be transmitted.
+- Like UDP, TCP uses ports to address a specific application on a computer.
+In addition to UDP, the TCP header also includes a number of other items we will discuss below: sequence and acknowledgement number for reliable transmission, window size for flow control, and some binary flags that indicate TCP states. - In TCP, the partitioning of data into packets is abstracted into a continuous data stream from sender to receiver.
+For applications exchanging data it is not visible where the actual packets begin and end - In the literature, the TCP packets are also called segments. - While UDP simply sends packets, TCP establishes a connection between source and destination before starting to send packets containing the actual data to be transmitted.
+This procedure is known as a three-way handshake.